Curricula

 BACHELOR OF FORENSIC SCIENCE

-2. Students who failed in one or two courses in any semester shall be given an academic warning under the supervision of the program chair/ coordinator.
-If a freshman fails 30% of the total academic units enrolled in the current school year, he/she will be placed on academic probation the following year.
+2. Students who fail one or two courses in any semester shall be given an academic warning under the supervision of the program chair/ coordinator.
+If a first-year student fails 30% of the total academic units enrolled in the current school year, they will be placed on academic probation the following year.

-3. Academic probation starts in the second year level of students and they will be placed under the individual program of study (IPOS).
+3. Academic probation starts at the second-year level of students, and they will be placed under the individual program of study (IPOS).

-5. Academic probation is lifted when the student’s cumulative grade point average reaches the required minimum for the program and that the student has not failed any of the courses enrolled in the succeeding two consecutive semesters.
+5. Academic probation is lifted when the student’s cumulative grade point average reaches the required minimum for the program and has not failed any courses in the succeeding two consecutive semesters.

 CCJEF